-The type of mastectomy and treatment for breast cancer depends on several key factors, including:
+The type of mastectomy that’s best for you depends on several things, including your:

-Breast reconstruction can be done at the time of the preventive mastectomy (immediate reconstruction) or it can be scheduled for a later time (delayed reconstruction).
-During breast reconstruction, the surgeon may use synthetic implants or tissue flaps from another part of the body to create a breast.
+If you plan to have breast reconstruction, it can be done at the time of the preventive mastectomy (immediate reconstruction) or later on (delayed reconstruction).
+During breast reconstruction, the surgeon may use synthetic implants or tissue flaps from another part of your body to create a breast.

 What Is a Partial Mastectomy?

 Women with stage I or stage II breast cancer may have this procedure.
 It’s a breast-conserving method in which the doctor removes only the tumor and the tissue around it.